lifeitech/lifeitech.github.io/_posts/2022-01-06-build-a-static-website.md

 jekyll s
 ```

-and Jekyll will generate static website files (HTML, CSS, JS) that are ready to be served.
+and Jekyll will convert the sources to static website files (HTML, CSS, JS) that are ready to be served.

 ### Liquid